secretstartups/handbook/support/workflows/cmoc_workflows.html.md

 As the CMOC you'll guide the incident through the following three stages.

-1. Stage 1: **Incident Creation** - Creating the incident in Status.io, joining the incident Zoom call, and notifying the E-Group if necessary.
+1. Stage 1: **Incident Creation** - Creating the incident in Status.io, joining the incident Zoom call, and [notifying the E-Group](#3-notify-stakeholders).
 1. Stage 2: **Incident Updates** - Following along with the work being performed by the EOC and any assisting engineers to resolve the incident and making updates to Status.io along the way while adhering to the [Frequency of Updates](#frequency-of-updates) schedule.
 We may also be going through the Zendesk queue replying to incident tickets and tagging them.
 1. Stage 3: **Incident Resolution** - Setting the incident to **Monitoring** in Status.io for a period of time to ensure that the issue does not recur before we close it out, eventually setting the incident to **Resolved**, and adding a link to the post-mortem issue in Status.io.
 In certain cases we may be asked to skip the monitoring period and move straight to **Resolved**.